ehrpg/qstar/docs/index.md

     dice, she may make those two actions at the same time.
 The GM decides on a DC of 6 and Mary rolls: 4 3 6.
 She expends two ability modifiers to make the 4 a success and thus succeeds at the task.

-### Ability Modifier

-Ability modifiers are used every time a character makes a roll.

-If the modifier is negative, then each roll incurs a -1 penalty in order of highest to lowest.
-Repeat this process until the entire negative penalty is spread across the dice rolls.

-If the modifier is positive then the player may decide where to spend the ability modifier.
-The player may also spread out the positive modifier across multiple dice, but may not exceed the total positive modifier available to that ability.

-Ability modifier may also be expended for other benefits.
-See the list of skills what can be bought by expending an ability modifier.

-!!! info "Example"
-    Mary has 3 dice for a Melee skill check and a +2 modifier.
-She has to meet a DC 5 and rolls: 4, 2, 3.
-She expends one modifier on the 4 to make it a success, and uses the other modifier to buy extra damage.

 ## Perks